 After you make them, group the new shapes and name the group

-When you're done, your outliner should look like this:
+Once you've done that, your Outliner should look like this:

 Then select each line individually and group it.
-Once you have 4 groups tag them each with the following names:
+Once you have 4 groups, name them with the following names:

 Road001 [SimpleRoadPairRight]

 In this case you use the SimpleRoadPairRight group tag to tell the tool that you want this line to be made into 2 parallel roads going the opposite direction of one another.
 The